kyscg/Paper2Pulp/notes/Virology with Vincent Racaniello.md

 |:--:|
 | *Virus Infectious Cycle* |

-### How does one know if a particular cell is infected?
+### How does one know if a particular cell is infected

 One way is to look at them through a light microscope and looking for the [_cytopathic effect_](https://en.wikipedia.org/wiki/Cytopathic_effect) (CPE).